The Charter – Table of Contents

 By-Law #09 – Harassment Policy

 Harassment is any behaviour that demeans, humiliates, or embarrasses a person, and that a reasonable person should have known would be unwelcome.
 It includes actions (e.g. touching, pushing), comments (e.g. jokes, name-calling), or displays (e.g. posters, cartoons).
 It may be a single incident or continue over time.
-This can be any action that is related to race, national or ethnic origin, colour, religion, age, sex, marital status, family status, disability, pardoned conviction, or sexual orientation.
+This can be any action that is related to race, national or ethnic origin, colour, religion, age, sex, marital status, family status, disability, criminal conviction, or sexual orientation.

 Sexual harassment is frequently more about power than about sex.
 It often occurs in situations where there is unequal power between the people involved, and is an attempt by one person to assert power over the other.
 The harassment can also occur when an individual is in a vulnerable position because he or she is in the minority – the only woman, member of a visible minority, aboriginal person or person with a disability – and is, for example, ostracized by colleagues.

-At EPOCH Toronto, we are committed to providing a safe and respectful playing environment for all Players, Officers and Executives.
-No one, whether player, officer, executive, or member of the public, has to put up with harassment at EPOCH Toronto, for any reason, at any time.
-Likewise, no one has the right to harass anyone else, at EPOCH Toronto events or in any situation related to EPOCH Toronto.
+At Epoch Toronto, we are committed to providing a safe and respectful playing environment for all Players, Officers and Executives.
+No one, whether player, officer, executive, or member of the public, has to put up with harassment at Epoch Toronto, for any reason, at any time.
+Likewise, no one has the right to harass anyone else, at Epoch Toronto events or in any situation related to Epoch Toronto.
 This policy is one step toward ensuring that our game is a comfortable place for all of us.